From Quasi-Isometric Embeddings to Finite-Volume Property: A Theoretical Framework for Quantized Matrix Completion: Quasi-Isometry for Quantized Matrix Completion

+In our setting, similar to previous works \cite{candes2010matrix,candes2011tight,davenport20141}, we employ uniform sampling for matrix completion.
 Sensing and reconstructing matrices from a limited number of noisy entries is a captivating and ongoing area of research that has garnered significant attention.
 In the work presented by the authors in \cite{candes2010matrix}, noisy matrix completion is formulated as a nuclear norm minimization problem.
 This approach has led to the derivation of rigorous theoretical guarantees, further advancing the understanding and development of this intriguing field.
 Consider the noisy measurements as follows:

 where $Z_{i,j}$ is a bounded additive noise.

 Extensive investigations conducted in \cite{candes2010matrix,cai2010singular} have demonstrated that matrix completion with noise can be formulated as a nuclear norm minimization problem as follows: